aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

      you created to point to the Hive metastore.
 It is used to extract the Hive JDBC connection information using the native Spark library.

+   - `--region` the AWS region for Glue Data Catalog, for example, `us-east-1`.
+     You can find a list of Glue supported regions here: http://docs.aws.amazon.com/general/latest/gr/rande.html#glue_region.
+     If not provided, `us-east-1` is used as default.

    - `--database-prefix` (optional) set to a string prefix that is applied to the database name created in AWS Glue Data Catalog.
 You can use it as a way to track the origin of the metadata, and avoid naming conflicts.
 The default